vikas-viki/docs/topics/server/kubernetes.md

 Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.

 ### kube-controller-manager
-Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process. controller is the one that constantly checks user requirements like if all the nodejs are running have anyone died are pods healthy. it's not one process, but a bunch of constantly running processes that have a certain job.
+- Node controller: responsible for noticing and responding when a node goes down (then it re-schedules it) there are other controllers like `deployment controller` we can define our own controller that does a specific job that we define (when we reach operator pattern).

+### kube cloud controller manager
+that talks to the cloud the k8s cluster is hosted in and talks to the underlying cloud(like aws, gcp...)

 There are many different types of controllers.
 Some examples of them are: